The Dangers of an Intersection Accident

 - Distracted driving is another reason for intersection accidents.
 Distracted driving is a primary reason for many accidents, primarily in urban areas and chiefly at intertersections.
 The distracted driver does not notice that traffic has slowed, and the light has turned red.

-- Drunk drivers are unable to make sound judgments and control their vehicle.
+- Drunk drivers are unable to make sound judgments and control their vehicles.
 This prevents them from obeying the rules that make an intersection safe.

 - Some drivers are in a hurry and think their time is more important than obeying traffic rules.
 This mindset accounts for numerous red-light accidents.